catherineheath/catherineheath.github.io/index.md

 * Introduce ourselves (Catherine and Deborah)
 * Talk about Write the Docs
 * Explain what we are going to do in the workshop
+* People share what project they want to work on
 * Mention tea and coffee/powerpoints/fire exits

 **Example (15 minutes)**